 You can use these tags to filter and customize your dashboard to zoom in on specific subcategories of your Azure Storage resources.
-For example, in the screenshot below, we filtered the dashboard to only display
+For example, in the screenshot below, we filtered the Azure Blob Storage dashboard to only display metrics from the

 Tags are also instrumental for creating targeted alerts that can help you surface insights and identify trends across specific subsets of your Azure resources.

-If you’re already using Datadog and you’d like to start monitoring Azure Storage, first set up the main Azure integration, if you haven’t done so already.
-Then turn on the integration for Azure Storage and enter your account name and the read-only Shared Access Signature (SAS) token that was generated by this script.
+If you’re already using Datadog and you’d like to start monitoring Azure Storage, simply set up the main Azure integration, if you haven’t done so already.

-If you’re not currently using Datadog, but would like to bring more observability to your Azure cloud infrastructure and services, get started with a free 14-day trial.
+If you’re not currently using Datadog, but would like to get deeper visibility into your Azure cloud infrastructure and services, get started with a free 14-day trial.